-Because Artica-Romero was already subject to removal due to her illegal alien status, she cannot show that, but for the allegedly erroneous advice, it would have been rational to reject a plea bargain that dismissed 55 of the 57 counts against her, and promised that the government would recommend at least a two-level reduction for acceptance of responsibility and potentially a third level, therefore substantially reducing her likely guideline term of imprisonment.
-Artica-Romero had little to gain in terms of her immigration status by going to trial; she only risked more prison time.
-And because at the time she was the sole caretaker of four daughters, one of whom was ill, it would have only
+Because Artica-Romero was already subject to removal due to her illegal alien status, she has not shown a likelihood of establishing that, but for the allegedly erroneous advice, it would have been rational to reject a plea bargain that dismissed 55 of the 57 counts against her, and promised that the government would recommend a two-level reduction for acceptance of responsibility and potentially a third level, therefore substantially reducing her likely quideline term of imprisonment.
+Artica-Romero had little to gain in terms of her immigration status by going to trial; she only risked exposure to more prison time.
+And because she is the sole caretaker of four daughters, one of whom is ill, it would make sense for Artica-Romero to focus on reducing her potential time in prison, which the Plea Agreement accomplished, rather than the deportation consequences, which were already significantly adverse.
+Moreover, at the sentencing hearing defense counsel advised the Court that "if she is going to be deported, then we will go ahead and sign the paperwork so that we won't object to an immediate deportation."
+Immediately after counsel made this statement, the Court asked Artica-Romero if she would like to say anything, and Artica-Romero responded, "No Your Honor."
+Additionally, at the conclusion of the sentencing hearing, counsel for Artica-Romero discussed with the